Aavegotchi (GHST) Price Hits $0.75

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Aavegotchi’s genesis date was September 14th, 2020.
 Aavegotchi’s total supply is 52,747,803 tokens and its circulating supply is 52,747,801 tokens.
+Aavegotchi’s official website is aavegotchi.com.
 The Reddit community for Aavegotchi is https://reddit.com/r/aavegotchi.
+Aavegotchi’s official message board is medium.com/@aavegotchi.
 Aavegotchi’s official Twitter account is @aavegotchi and its Facebook page is accessible here.
-Aavegotchi’s official message board is medium.com/@aavegotchi.
-Aavegotchi’s official website is aavegotchi.com.

 Buying and Selling Aavegotchi

-It is usually not currently possible to purchase alternative cryptocurrencies such as Aavegotchi directly using U.S. dollars.
-Investors seeking to acquire Aavegotchi should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Aavegotchi using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Aavegotchi directly using U.S. dollars.
+Investors seeking to acquire Aavegotchi should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Aavegotchi using one of the exchanges listed above.

 new TradingView.widget( { “autosize”: true, “symbol”: “GHSTUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “container_id”: “tradingview_ca32a”} );